Non-commutative desingularization of determinantal varieties, II: Arbitrary minors: A tilting bundle on the resolution

 \begin{proof} With $\phi \colon G \otimes S \to F \otimes S$ the generic map defined over $S$, let $\psi = j^*q^* \phi$ be the map induced over $\calz$.
 Then the fiber of $\psi^\svee$ over a point $(V, \theta)$ factors as

 where the first map is the dual of the given inclusion $V \into F$.
-Thus we obtain that $\psi^\vee$ factors as
+Thus $\psi^\svee$ factors as

 The first map is obviously surjective.
 The second map is injective since it is a map between vector bundles which is generically injective.
-By exactness of the Schur functors applied to vector bundles, we get an epi-mono factorization
+Schur functors preserve epimorphisms and monomorphisms of vector bundles~\cite[\S8.1]{Fulton:1997}, so we get an epi-mono factorization

 To prove the claim it is clearly sufficient to show that the first map remains an epimorphism after applying $q'_*$, i.e.\ that the epimorphism

 remains an epimorphism upon applying $\Gamma(\GG,-)$.
 In fact it suffices to show that